-I have audited the financial statements of the Algoma Nurse Practitioner - Led Clinic, which comprise the statement of financial position as at March 31, 2020 and its financial performance, changes in net assets and its cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
-In my opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Algoma Nurse Practitioner - Led Clinic as at March 31, 2020 and its financial performance and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+I have audited the financial statements of the Algoma Nurse Practitioner - Led Clinic, which comprise the statement of financial position as at March 31, 2021, and the statement of operations and changes in net assets, and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

+In my opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Algoma Nurse Practitioner - Led Clinic as at March 31, 2021 and its financial performance and cash flows for the year then ended in accordance with Canadian Accounting Standards for Not-For-Profit Organizations.